Seminar: From Digital Analytics to Communication Action – DIGI 825

 In this second chapter of the study, the student will provide 52 resources over three sections which show a historical perspective, a perspective on the current state of the field, current gaps in the literature, and theory (for quantitative) or philosophy (for qualitative) or both (for mixed-methods) on the subject.

-In this third chapter of the study, the student will be evaluated on their Composition and their Comprehensiveness.
+In this third chapter of the study, the student will be evaluated on his or her Composition and Comprehensiveness.
 Composition is a measure of the focus, logic, and substantiation of claims in your work.
-Comprehensiveness is a measure of the extent to which the student address the necessary elements of their particular research approach.
+Comprehensiveness is a measure of the extent to which the student addresses the necessary elements of his or her particular research approach.
 A list of checklists will be used for this evaluation for Quantitative Surveys, Quantitative Experiments, Qualitative Studies, and/or Mixed Methods Studies.

-The student will submit a research introduction which is a video simulation of the defense of their actual dissertation proposal that will be given to the dissertation committee.
-As such, it should accomplish the five provided objectives which should each be covered in approximately 2 minutes each.
+The student will submit a research introduction which is a video simulation of the defense of his or her actual dissertation proposal that will be given to the dissertation committee.
+As such, it should accomplish the 5 provided objectives which should each be covered in approximately 2 minutes each.